-A student-athlete involved in the sale and/pr distribution of any drug, alcohol, or chemical substance (ex.
-Nicotine) will be immediately removed from the particular sport(s) and recommended to the Athletic Council for permanent denial of athletic participation for the duration of the student-athlete's high school enrollment.
-(A student-athlete may, after one calendar year: appeal to the Athletic Council for re-consideration of this policy.)
+A student-athlete involved in the sale and/or distribution of any drug, alcohol, or chemical substance (eg. Nicotine) will be immediately removed from the particular sport(s) and recommended to the Athletic Council for permanent denial of athletic participation for the duration of the student-athlete's high school and junior high school enrollment.
+(A student-athlete may, after one calendar year, appeal to the Athletic Council for re-consideration of this policy.)